 Queens of Queen City is a public initiative I started.
 Queens of Queen City’s mission is to connect the past to the present by lifting the voices, telling the stories and uncovering hidden gems of women in the Greater Cincinnati Area’s history through local schools, venues and publications.
 I’ve been working on it since April 2017 and launched the website in June 2017.

-- Uncovered 11 previously unknown works by Sarah Piatt, including the only published narrative known
+- Uncovered 24 previously unknown works by Sarah Piatt, including a rare narrative piece

 - Among notable presentations are: Second and Third Salons at Mac-O-Chee, Stand-Up History, Bockfest and Taft Museum of Art